Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

 ADIS webchat is available Monday to Friday 8.30am – 5pm (including public holidays).

-ADIS also offers information to support Aboriginal people in NSW in reducing the harms caused by alcohol and drugs and to help our mob become healthier.
+ADIS also offers information to support Aboriginal people in NSW in reducing the harms caused by alcohol and drugs.